Pacatro/mininn/README.md

 ## 🛠️ Customization

 One of the main goals of the `mininn` crate is to provide a flexible and customizable framework for building and training neural networks.
-This section will cover how to create your own layers, activations and costs and how to register them with the framework.
+This section will cover how to create your own layers, activations and costs and how to recorder them with the framework.

 ### Custom layers